 Instructions

-• Cut the cabbage lengthwise into quarters, trim the core away from each piece, then thinly slice it and place in a heavy soup pot or dutch oven.
+• Quarter the cabbage lengthwise and trim away the core from each section.
+Thinly slice the cabbage and transfer it to a heavy soup pot or Dutch oven.

-• Season the cabbage with salt, then add the butter and cider and cook over medium-high heat, stirring occasionally, until the cabbage has wilted, about 10 minutes.
+• Add the salt, butter, and apple cider.
+Cook over medium-high heat, stirring occasionally, until the cabbage softens and begins to wilt, about 10 minutes.

-• Reduce the heat to medium, stir in the currant jelly and cover the pan.
+• Reduce the heat to medium and stir in the currant jelly until melted and evenly distributed.

-• Continue cooking, stirring every five minutes or so, until the liquid has evaporated and the cabbage is nicely glazed, 25 to 30 minutes longer.
+• Cover the pot and continue cooking, stirring every 5 minutes or so, until the liquid has reduced and the cabbage is tender and lightly glazed, 25 to 30 minutes longer.

-• Taste and adjust the seasoning if desired, then transfer to a serving dish.
+• Taste and adjust the seasoning if needed, then transfer to a serving dish and serve warm.

 Nutrition